Pickles Reef

 Davis Reef

 Davis Reef is one of the nicest reefs in this area.
 It’s known for an abundance of large green moray eels and a multitude of tropical fish.
 A great spot for night dives, new divers, and snorkelers.
-Also of special interest is the Buddha statue that was placed here there years ago.
+Also of special interest is the Buddha statue that was placed here years ago.

 Learn more